Mass formulas for individual black holes in merging binaries: Individual Masses of Black Holes from Newtonian Physics

-which tells us the time-dependence of the chirp mass.
-But during the merger, the chirp mass does not change much {\cite{LIGO_team}} and hence we can assume it to be constant and integrate (\ref{chirp_eqn}) to find the finite change in the orbital frequency over a time interval of $\tau$.
-But before we do that, let us relate the orbital angular frequency $\omega_o$ of the source to the frequency $f$ measured in the detector, or the frequency of the gravitational wave at the detector.
-The relation is as follows: $2 \pi f= 2 \omega_o$.
-[Note the factor 2 on the right-hand side which can be understood by explicitly writing the power in terms of the time-dependence of the quadrupole.]
-Here we tacitly assume that the source is not too far away from the detector such that the expansion of the universe, hence the change in the detected frequency can be neglected.
-In fact in the first merger paper, the $z-$factor is just 0.09 \cite{LIGO_disco}.
-But if one want to incorporate the redshift of the gravitational wave, one should set $f= \frac{\omega_o}{ \pi (1+ z)}$.]
+This tells us the time-dependence of the chirp mass during the merger, which does not change much {\cite{LIGO_team}}.
+Hence we can assume it to be constant and integrate (\ref{chirp_eqn}) to find the finite change in the orbital frequency over a time interval of $\tau$.
+But before we do that, let us relate the orbital angular frequency $\omega_o$ of the source to the frequency $f$ measured in the detector or the frequency of the gravitational wave at the detector.
+The relation is as follows: $2 \pi f= 2 \omega_o$. {Note that factor 2 on the right-hand side can be understood by explicitly writing the emitted power in terms of the time dependence of the quadrupole moment.
+This can also be understood from the fact that the gravitational field has spin-2, namely as the binary system rotates at an angle of $2 \pi$, the emitted gravitational field rotates by an angle $4 \pi$. }

+{There is another assumption we have made: the gravitational source is not far away from our detectors.
+If this is not the case, we should also consider the redshift of the gravitational wave due to the expansion of the universe.
+This red shift of the gravitational wave is analogous to the usual cosmological redshift of light coming from large cosmological distances.
+The distances are conventionally measured by a dimensionless quantity, the so-called $z$-factor defined as $z:= \frac{f_{\text emitted}}{f_{\text observed}} -1$. } High $z$ values refer to large distances.
+Our assumption of a close source is valid because, in the first merger paper \cite{LIGO_disco}, the merging black holes were not far away, indeed $z-$factor is just 0.09 \cite{LIGO_disco}.
+But if one wants to incorporate the redshift of the gravitational wave, one should set $f= \frac{\omega_o}{ \pi (1+ z)}$.
 So then, from (\ref{chirp_eqn}), one has the chirp mass in terms of the measured quantities as

-where $f_1$ is the starting frequency detected and $f_2 > f_1$ is the final one after a total recording time $\tau$.\footnote{In \cite{Mathur}, $f_2$ is taken to be infinite for the estimation of the chirp mass.
-Here we kept it just to get a better numerical estimate.} The individual masses of black holes from the definition of the chirp mass and the total mass follows as
+where $f_1$ is the initial frequency detected and $f_2 > f_1$ is the final one after a total recording time $\tau$.\footnote{In \cite{Mathur}, $f_2$ is taken to be infinite for the estimation of the chirp mass.
+Here we kept it just to get a better numerical estimate.} The individual masses of black holes from the definition of the chirp mass {(\ref{ivmehakem})} and the total mass follows as